DaleBingham/microservices-synchronous/peopleapi/README.md

 ## API Calls

-http://localhost:xxxx/swagger/ gets you the Swagger API Documentation
+GET http://localhost:xxxx/swagger/ gives you the Swagger API documentation generated from the Person Controller where xxxx is the port 5000 or whatever you set it to be.

-GET http://localhost:xxxx/api/people/ gets back a JSON listing of the Person class.
+GET http://localhost:xxxx/api/people/ gets back a JSON listing of the all people in the API via a list of Person class objects.

 GET http://localhost:xxxx/api/people/71ab7dfc-953f-4821-b221-dcb3cf135068 gets back a JSON listing of the Person class for my record :).

-GET http://localhost:xxxx/swagger/ gives you the Swagger API documentation generated from the Person Controller where xxxx is the port 5000 or whatever you set it to be.

 POST http://localhost:xxxx/api/people/ will create the record with the payload below
 ```